iotaledger/integration-services/api/usage-ssi-bridge.md

 `POST /revoke-credential`

-Remove the verification of an identity.
+Revoke one specific verifiable credential of an identity.
 In the case of individual and organization identities the reason could be that the user has left the organization.
-Only organization admins, the initiator or the user itself can do that.
+Only organization admins, the initiator or the identity itself can do that.

 _Body:_